 Haven’t been to Universal Orlando yet?
 Then of course Sum of All Thrills is a good reference.
 If you haven’t seen that one yet, think Disney’s Soarin’, but think about it this way: Soarin’ is to Forbidden Journey what It’s a Small World is to Rock ‘n’ Roller Coaster.

 Where is Harry Potter and the Forbidden Journey?

 Harry Potter and the Forbidden Journey is located inside Hogwarts Castle, which itself looks over Hogsmeade Village inside the Wizarding World of Harry Potter.
 These venues are inside Islands of Adventure at Universal Orlando Resort.
 You can see the most direct path from the Islands of Adventure turnstiles to Forbidden Journey on our custom-made Google map.
-Be sure to switch the map to Satellite View!
+Be sure to switch the map to Satellite View and zoom in!

 Do I need a separate ticket for any of this?

 Depending on when you visit, it is possible that you might need a return time ticket to get into the Wizarding World.
 Don’t worry, you won’t have to pay extra for it.
 I highly recommend that you read our complete guide to WWoHP reservation times and return tickets when you’re done with the Forbidden Journey guide.

 Does Harry Potter and the Forbidden Journey have a weight limit?

 There is no weight limit per se for guests wanting to go on the ride portion of Forbidden Journey.
 However, like all attractions that involve considerable motion, guests do need to be able to fit in the seat with the safety restraint fully engaged.